SecretFoundation/docs/docs/node-guides/basic-security.md

 sudo ufw limit ssh/tcp
 ```

+### Set accessible ports

-Allow 26656 for p2p networking port to connect to the tendermint network.
-Unless you specified a different port for this manually.
+Allow 26656 for a p2p networking port to connect with the tendermint network; unless you manually specified a different port.

 ```bash
 sudo ufw allow 26656